-From avoiding cruises to skipping elephant rides to using towels more than once, travelers have a huge number of opportunities to make eco-friendly choices.
-But an eco-conscious trip can start before you even leave home, when you’re deciding what to bring with you.
+From avoiding cruises to skipping elephant rides to using towels more than once, travelers have a huge number of opportunities to travel responsibly.
+But an ethical trip can start before you even leave home, when you’re deciding what to bring with you.

 Below are our top items to pack to be a more eco-friendly traveler.
-Some of them are probably things you regularly use at home, but (if you’re like us) you might not always think to bring them on a trip.Pack these seven things to make your next trip more eco-friendly.
-Click To Tweet
+Some of them are probably things you regularly use at home, but (if you’re like us) you might not always think to bring them on a trip.Pack these seven things next time you #travel, and make your trip more eco-friendly. #thisissustainable Click To Tweet

 And what happens once the bottle’s empty?
 In most cases, developing countries don’t have the infrastructure to recycle plastic bottles (which is a costly and energy-intensive process anyway), meaning they get tossed in the trash – and then sit in landfills basically forever, or end up in the ocean, where 8 million tons of plastic trash gets dumped every year.